-The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'HITACHI' as to the source, sponsorship, affiliation or endorsement of the Respondent's business by the Complainant.
-This, in view of the Panel, constitutes bad faith on part of the Respondent.
+The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'BELMOND' as to the source, sponsorship, affiliation or endorsement of the Respondent's business by the Complainant.
+Moreover, in addition to deploying Pay-Per-Click [PPC] Ads on the domain name, the Respondent is also attempting to sell the disputed domain name to anyone interested.
+This conduct, in view of the Panel, constitutes bad faith on part of the Respondent.